Keep Families Together - Reform Severe Sentence Enhancements

 Enhanced sentencing laws, which automatically add years to the sentences of people with prior convictions, have wasted millions of taxpayer dollars to keep people locked up for too long.
 Help us fight to instead fund community-based services that keep our communities healthy by taking a step towards ending the waste through the passage of SB 1393.
 The Ella Baker Center is a proud co-sponsor of two bills in the #EquityandJustice package (authored by Sen. Holly J. Mitchell and Sen. Ricardo Lara) that seek major justice reforms for juveniles and adults.

 The Fair and Just Sentencing Reform Act of 2018 (SB 1393) restores the court’s discretion, in the interest of justice, to strike a five-year sentence enhancement for each prior serious felony conviction on a person’s record, when a person is currently convicted of a serious felony.

-The Ella Baker Center for Human Rights is proud to be cosponsoring SB 1392 and SB 1393 with American Civil Liberties Union of California, Californians United for a Responsible Budget, The Coalition for Humane Immigrant Rights of Los Angeles (CHIRLA), Drug Policy Alliance, The Friends Committee on Legislation California, Pillars of the Community, Tides Advocacy, The Women's Foundation of California - Women's Policy Institute, and the California Coalition for Women Prisoners
+The Ella Baker Center for Human Rights is proud to be cosponsoring SB 1393 with American Civil Liberties Union of California, Californians United for a Responsible Budget, The Coalition for Humane Immigrant Rights of Los Angeles (CHIRLA), Drug Policy Alliance, The Friends Committee on Legislation California, Pillars of the Community, Tides Advocacy, The Women's Foundation of California - Women's Policy Institute, and the California Coalition for Women Prisoners